How do I check task completion/progress?

 A Task Summary appears at the top of the progress report, with some brief information about how many students have been assigned the task and how far through it they are.
 This information also appears in the form of a pie graph.

 Insights are handy pieces of information, outlining at a glance how well your students are progressing with their task.
-Here, you can find out if any students are struggling with a section, or if some have completed sections that you can check out.
+Here, you can find out if any students are struggling with a section, or if some have completed sections.

 Click on a student's name to see a breakdown of that individual student's results.